Ahornberg/Ahornberg-VCV-Modules/manuals/README.md

 ![Flying Fader](FlyingFader.png)

-How to use it (click on the image below to wacht the video):
+How to use it (click on the image below to watch the video):

 [![Flying Fader Manual](https://img.youtube.com/vi/gYIOpFdwcMU/0.jpg)](https://www.youtube.com/watch?v=gYIOpFdwcMU)

-How to correctly control a fader on the [MindMeld MixMaster](https://library.vcvrack.com/MindMeldModular/MixMaster) by using the CV-Scale Mode "MindMeld MixMaster" (click on the image below to wacht the video):
+How to correctly control a fader on the [MindMeld MixMaster](https://library.vcvrack.com/MindMeldModular/MixMaster) by using the CV-Scale Mode "MindMeld MixMaster" (click on the image below to watch the video):

 [![Flying Fader Manual](https://img.youtube.com/vi/RYbj7irqB9g/0.jpg)](https://www.youtube.com/watch?v=RYbj7irqB9g)